...

 Nd: YAG lasers, made from neodymium-doped yttrium aluminum garnet, are crystal lasers used for welding and cutting applications.
 While they may not be the best choice for every situation, they offer unique benefits, such as their ability to be used with various materials and their versatility in many industrial settings.
 In addition, these lasers are known for their high efficiency, low maintenance requirements, and ability to produce high-quality welds and cuts.

-Laser cutting PEEK provides numerous advantages, including precision that allows for intricate cuts and designs with tight tolerances, rapid cutting speeds compared to traditional methods, versatility in cutting various materials, including metals, plastics, and polymers like PEEK, clean edges with minimal burring, and a low heat affected zone (HAZ) due to the precision of the laser, which ensures minimal thermal distortion of the material.
+Laser cutting advantage of precision allows for intricate cuts and designs with tight tolerances, rapid cutting of PEEK compared to traditional sheet metal cutting methods, versatility in cutting various materials, including metals, plastics, and polymers like PEEK, clean edges with minimal burring, and low heat affected zone (HAZ) due to the precision of the laser, which ensures minimal thermal distortion of the material.

 Factors Affecting Laser Cutting Quality